 Unfortunately, these types of businesses are very hard to sell.
 The seller doesn’t own the product and it is only a link between the product and the buyer.

-Also, supply may be an issue.
+Additionally, supply may be an issue.
 If you own this type of business, the best way to increase your Amazon FBA value is to make an exclusive contract with wholesalers who don’t have a direct relationship with Amazon.

 Private label businesses are essentially brand businesses.
 If you have a brand that sells a certain type of product, you are considered a private label.
-These types of businesses are very attractive to Amazon FBA buyers because each item has a unique value, and product supply is constant.
+These businesses are very attractive to Amazon FBA buyers because each item has a unique value, and product supply is constant.